 Figure 28.
-Blood alcohol concentration (BAC) limits for drivers in the general population, 2012
+Blood alcohol concentration (BAC) limits for drivers in the general population, 2012 a Includes countries that have BAC levels set at zero and countries that have a total ban.

 Figure 29.
-Blood alcohol concentration (BAC) limits for the general population, young drivers and commercial drivers, by number of countries, 2012^a
+Blood alcohol concentration (BAC) limits for the general population, young drivers and commercial drivers, by number of countries, 2012a